 “All proportional representation is bad for Canada.”

-He went on to explain he likes winner-take-all ranked ballot.
+He went on to explain he only wants winner-take-all ranked ballot.

 In other words, it was winner-take-all ranked ballot from the beginning, or nothing.